simh/simh/README.md

 - VAX Instruction history can be recorded to disk both for all instructions executed as well as every n instructions.
 - VAX Unibus simulators (780, 750, 730, 8600, 8200) run DEC supplied diagnostics at the speed of the original systems and also run the privileged instruction diagnostic that was supported on the original systems.

-### All relevant changes in the simh v3.12-4 release have been merged into this repo
+### All relevant changes in Bob Supnik's simh v3.12-4 release have been merged into this repo

 ### Bill Beech has made significant enhancements and bug fixes to the SWTP simulators along with a new disk controller from Roberto Sancho Villa